silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 This guide will help you upgrade a SilverStripe 3 module to be compatible with SilverStripe 4.

-You should be familiar with [Upgrading to SilverStripe 4](/upgrading) before reading this guide.
+You should be familiar with [Upgrading a project to SilverStripe 4](Upgrading_project) before reading this guide.
 The process for upgrading a SilverStripe module is very similar to the process for Upgrading a SilverStripe project.
 This guide focuses on highlighting ways in which upgrading a module differs from upgrading a regular project.

 ## Improving the upgrade experience of your users with a`.upgrade.yml` file

 Making your module compatible with SilverStripe 4 is only one part of the process.
 As a module maintainer, you also want to provide a good upgrade experience for your users.
-Your module can integrate with the [SilverStripe upgrader]() just like the SilverStripe core modules.
+Your module can integrate with the [SilverStripe upgrader](https://github.com/silverstripe/silverstripe-upgrader) just like the SilverStripe core modules.

 Your SilverStripe 4 module should ship with a `.upgrade.yml` file.
 This file is read by the upgrader and will define new APIs introduced by the upgraded version of your module.
-Each steps in this guide details what entry you should add your module's `.upgrade.yml` file.
+Each steps in this guide details what entry you should add to your module's `.upgrade.yml` file.

 ## Step 0 - Branching off your project